 PayPal was one of the 60 companies to advertise during the game.
 A 30-second commercial is reported to cost $4.5 million, according to Forbes.

 The ad is called “There’s a new money in town”.
-The narrative states that “Old money is these people” while pictures display portraits of historic figures illustrated on US and Canadian currencies.
+The narrative states that “Old From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for g...
+More is these people” while pictures display portraits of historic figures illustrated on US and Canadian currencies.
 It continues with “New money is all people” with a sequence showing people of both genders and diverse ethnic origins.
 Of the 60 broadcasted ads, PayPal’s is ranked 53rd.

 If we are to believe PayPal, “old money is stuck in the past”.
-However, in June 2015, when Treasury Secretary Lew announced plans to redesign US currency and feature a woman on the $10 note, it triggered a huge debate across the country, about who would be selected.
-The Treasury received over a million responses and they were not all on paper.
+However, in June 2015, when Treasury Secretary Lew announced plans to redesign US The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange. and feature a woman on the $10 note, it triggered a huge debate across the country, about who would be selected.
+The Treasury received over a million responses and they were not all on See Banknote paper..
 The campaign went viral.
 One campaign group “Women on 20s” organised an online election; over a period of 10 weeks, more than 600,000 people cast votes and Harriet Tubman emerged as the winner to be the new face on the $20 bill.
 The Treasury website introducing the new notes is called Modern Money.

 As for being stuck in the past, one member of the “Women on 20s team” is Sofia: a 9-year-old 4th grader who last year was inspired to write to President Obama after she realized that there were not enough women represented on currency.
 Her handwritten letter, including a list of suggested candidates and accompanying sketches, moved the President in such a way that he publicly stated that he thought putting more women on our money was “a pretty good idea”.